 - Lecture theatres, teaching laboratories, tutorial rooms, clinical facilities and other teaching spaces must be adequate in number and size, equipped for the instructional purposes and must be well maintained. - Student welfare needs to be addressed so that there is ready access to adequate study, digital, recreation, locker and food services facilities.
-The same standards of support and course quality should be delivered regardless of the need for any adjustments for students. - Core teaching sites should have dedicated learning spaces and internet access for students.
-A core site is anywhere where formal teaching and learning takes place as part of the programme to enable students to become fully Day One Competent, and where students are required to attend in order to complete their degree (including an entire 'split' cohort).
-This does not include EMS, however, this may include elective/selective rotation sites if students are required to attend in order to become Day One competent. - Medical records used as part of student learning must be comprehensive and maintained in an effective retrieval system. - Schools are encouraged to offer multiple learning modalities across the programme. - 1.2.
+The same standards of support and course quality should be delivered regardless of the need for any adjustments for students. - Core teaching sites should have dedicated learning spaces and internet access for students. - Medical records used as part of student learning must be comprehensive and maintained in an effective retrieval system. - Schools are encouraged to offer multiple learning modalities across the programme.

+1.2.
 The learning environments across the programme must ensure the health and safety of students, staff and animals and comply with all relevant jurisdictional legislation including health, safety, biosecurity and UK animal welfare and care standards.